aagedal/DaVinciResolve_Wishlist/README.md

 - [ ] Syncing/Distributing complete project templates with Blackmagic Cloud.
 With public and private subscriptions to a template.
 Public useful for web community.
 Private for corporations.
 - [ ] C2PA support! both import and export.
 Important for the future of photojournalism.
 - [ ] Native support for stabilizing using Sony Alpha gyro data
+- [ ] Extended support for growing files, and ability to select custom refresh interval.

 ## Export
 - [ ] Export Current Frame as Still **with** embedded Color Space metadata